cortexlabs/cortex/docs/tutorials/realtime.md

 # Deploy a realtime API

 Deploy models as realtime APIs that can respond to prediction requests on demand.
-For example, an object detection web service that receives an image and returns a list of objects in the image.

 ## Key features